-$$B > 2T_p \times C = \overline{RTT} \times C.$$
+$$B \ge 2T_p \times C = \overline{RTT} \times C.$$

-While not widely known, similar arguments have been made previously [9, 10], and our result can be easily verified using ns2 [11] simulation and a closed-form analytical model [7] Figure 4 illustrates the evolution of a single TCP Reno flow, using the topology shown in Figure 2.
-The buffer size is exactly equal to the rule-of-thumb, $B = \overline{RTT} \times C$.
+While not widely known, similar arguments have been made previously [8, 9], and our result can be easily verified using ns2 [10] simulation and a closed-form analytical model (Appendix B).
+Figure 4 illustrates the evolution of a single TCP Reno flow, using the topology shown in Figure 2.
+The buffer size is exactly equal to the rule-of-thumb, $B = \overline{RTT} \times C$ .
 The window size follows the familiar sawtooth pattern, increasing steadily until a loss occurs and then halving the window size before starting to increase steadily again.
 Notice that the buffer occupancy almost hits zero once per packet loss, but never stays empty.
 This is the behavior we want for the bottleneck link to stay busy.

-The appendix of the extended version of this paper [7] presents an analytical fluid model that provides a closed-form equation of the sawtooth, and closely matches the ns2 simulations.
+Appendix B presents an analytical fluid model that provides a closed-form equation of the sawtooth, and closely matches the ns2 simulations.

 Figures 5 and 6 show what happens if the link is underbuffered or overbuffered.
-In Figure 5, the router is underbuffered, and the buffer size is less than $\overline{RTT} \times C$.
+In Figure 5, the router is underbuffered, and the buffer size is less than $\overline{RTT} \times C$ .
 The congestion window follows the same sawtooth pattern as in the sufficiently buffered case.
 However, when the window is halved and the sender pauses waiting for ACKs, there is insufficient reserve in the buffer to keep the bottleneck link busy.
 The buffer goes empty, the bottleneck link goes idle, and we lose throughput.